EnergiseLtd/snr-dev-technical-exercise/README.md

 - While the browser aspect is important, please do not create a full user experience, with authentications etc. Just a graph and logo on a page is sufficient.
 - The client will be viewing on a desktop.
 No need to make it responsive.
 - Please prepare a short walkthrough of your code, demonstrating your thought process, tools used, any challenges, and any other relevant information.
 This should be no more than 5 minutes.
-- An hour, maybe two, is a reasonable amount of time to spend on this.
+- An hour or two, is a reasonable amount of time to spend on this.
 It is not our intention that candidates lose valuable free time completing this exercise.
 If in doubt, call a halt to the work and present what you have.
 - Should you have any questions regarding this brief then email owain at energise dot com

 ### Best of luck!